ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

     This section and the associated public API are currently incomplete.

-Applying Template Trust in Inventory and Vars Plugins
+Applying template trust in inventory and vars plugins
 -----------------------------------------------------

 Inventory plugins can set group and host variables.